Ethical Elephant Sanctuary Phuket: No Riding, No Bathing, No Feeding

 Is Phuket Elephant Sanctuary ethical?

-From what I found, Phuket Elephant Sanctuary appears to be one of the stronger ethical options in Phuket because its model focuses heavily on rescue, education, observation, and reducing direct tourist contact.
+From what I found, Phuket Elephant Sanctuary appears to be one of the stronger ethical options in Phuket because its model focuses heavily on rescue, education, observation.
 It is also important that they are moving away from feeding interactions.
 Their own website says they decided to discontinue all feeding interactions from 1 April 2026 to better align with natural elephant behaviour and wellbeing.
 That is a very important detail.

 Because even feeding, which many people see as harmless, can become part of the tourist performance if elephants are expected to approach visitors again and again for food.
 Is it as bad as riding?
 No. But is the most ethical direction moving away from tourist-led interaction?
 I think yes.